 Safdar describes this as 'our first major play.'
 The production became 'extremely popular' in his own words.
 Not just with audiences; it was well received by the critics too.
-Janam took the play to college campuses, working class areas, parks and other public spaces.
+Janam took the play to college campuses, working class areas, parks, and other public spaces.
 All in all they gave about 35 performances of it.
-In January and February 1974 they went on tour in western Uttar Pradesh, where elections were being held . . .